To better understand the coverage provided under the HDHP, it's important to know these key terms.

 The deductible is a specified annual dollar amount you must pay for covered medical services before the plan begins to pay benefits.
 The HDHP has a much higher deductible than the PPO and EPO medical options available through the Board of Pensions.

-• HDHP deductibles are flat amounts, as shown on the Key Provisions chart
+- HDHP deductibles are flat amounts,

-• If you enroll any family members, you are responsible for paying the entire family deductible before the plan pays benefits for care that is not preventive.
+- If you enroll any family members, you are responsible for paying the entire family deductible before the plan pays benefits for care that is not preventive.
 There is no individual deductible amount that applies when one or more eligible family members are enrolled in the HDHP.

-• You can reduce your deductible by completing Call to Health, a well-being initiative that focuses on the four dimensions of wholeness: spiritual, health, financial, and vocational.
+Call to Health, a well-being program that focuses on the four dimensions of wholeness: spiritual, health, financial, and vocational.

-• Under the HDHP, the deductible applies to all your covered medical expenses — including doctor's office visits (in-person or virtual) and prescription drugs — except for
+- Under the HDHP, the deductible applies to all your covered medical expenses — including doctor's office visits (in-person or virtual) and prescription drugs — except for:

-• certain preventive prescription drugs (see the Preventive Drug List), for which you pay a flat-dollar copay (see Copay below).
+- certain preventive prescription drugs (see the Preventive Drug List), for which you pay a flat-dollar copay (see Copay below)

-• When you enroll in the HDHP, you may set up and contribute to a health savings account (HSA), and use your HSA funds to pay for your deductible and other eligible medical expenses.
+health savings account (HSA) and use your HSA funds to pay for your deductible and other eligible medical expenses.
 Your employer may offer an HSA in which you can participate, or you may set up an HSA on your own.

 Copay